 A behemoth even at the baby-faced age of 31, Charles Chaplin released his first feature film in 1921 to uproarious public applause, effectively constructing (and with Chaplin, an auteur before auteurism, it was undoubtedly him constructing it) the second highest grossing film of all time by that point.
 Having already ushered in a flurry of short films that established his plucky Tramp character and co-founded a production company (United Artists) with the other American name-brands of nascent Hollywood (Griffith, Fairbanks, Pickford), he took to his new company not only as a factory for increasing his self-worth but as his paintbrush.
 Affording him near authoritarian control of his films (funded by his company after all), he would write, direct, star, and answer to no one but himself.

-A promenade through the limits of physical comedy and human companionship, his first feature isn’t his greatest, but at the time, it may have been the greatest American film ever made.
-The existential question mark of togetherness and separation so intermingled with the longing for companionship experienced by Chaplin’s Tramp character in all his films is inscribed in disarmingly straightforward, efficient terms in The Kid.
-Including before the Tramp even appears, such as in an introduction where love is obliterated, questioned, and then resigned to happenstance when Carl Miller resolves a picture of Edna Purviance to a fate of fire, grabs it again, and finds his actions have already disrupted the representational use of the picture.
+A promenade through the limits of physical comedy and human companionship, his first feature isn’t his greatest, but at the time of its release, it may have been the greatest American film ever made.
+The existential question mark of togetherness, that famous sense of separation so intermingled with the longing for companionship experienced by Chaplin’s Tramp character in all his films, is inscribed in disarmingly straightforward, efficient terms in The Kid.
+Including before the Tramp even appears, such as in an introduction where love is obliterated, questioned, and then resigned to happenstance when Carl Miller resolves a picture of Edna Purviance to a fate of fire, grabs it again, and finds his actions have already disrupted the representational value of the picture.
 Second chances are threatened before the Tramp, a man who never seems to have had a first go at life, even appears.